 Help us build a list of places that are collecting toys and more for the needy in and around the Tulsa area.
 There are several more in the comments that have been added so be sure to check them!

-The 4,200 Angel Tree families will receive food baskets with fresh fruit, milk, eggs and canned goods, when they come to pick up the Angels gifts.
-When a family signs up for the Angel Tree program, not only do the children receive toys, the whole family receives a half of a carload of food called ” a food basket” The food includes fresh dairy and produce as well as a full Christmas dinner with all the trimmings.
+Angel Tree families receive food baskets with fresh fruit, milk, eggs and canned goods, when they come to pick up the Angels gifts.
+When a family signs up for the Angel Tree program, not only do the children receive toys, the whole family receives a half of a carload of food called “a food basket” The food includes fresh dairy and produce as well as a full Christmas dinner with all the trimmings.
 It’s enough food to feed a family of four for two weeks!
 The families usually hear about the program from a social service agency where they are already receiving assistance.

 Sponsors: Each year, sponsors ranging from neighborhood associations to private companies volunteer to place “Angel Trees” in high-traffic areas within their community, organization or office.
 Salvation Army will collect the gifts for distribution along with food and meals to help needy families enjoy the holiday season.Read more here: Angel Tree on k955fm.com

-Now,check out these adorable kids: Angel Tree Gives Homeless Tulsa Family Christmas Joy – KOTV.com A Parent of some children who received…..”It makes me happy because they got everything they wanted.”)
+Now, check out these adorable kids: Angel Tree Gives Homeless Tulsa Family Christmas Joy – KOTV.com A Parent of some children who received…..”It makes me happy because they got everything they wanted.”)

 TOY RUNS, DRIVES AND COLLECTIONS IN AND AROUND TULSA, OKLAHOMA: